YueLiPicasso/intro_ocaml/yue_eucpp/lib/README.md

 (7) (run : ('a ilogic -> 'c ilogic Env.t) -> 'c ilogic State.t)
 ```
 with `'b` in (6) (the return type of `rel`) specialized to `'c ilogic` in (7).
-The first parameter of `rel` must not be more general than `'a Term.t`
+The type of the first parameter of `rel` must not be more general than `'a Term.t`
 because of the typing rule for applicationn and that the first argument
 has a type no more general than `'a Term.t`.